No rest for the weary! We’re right back at you, this time with the Huel Ready to Drink review.

 Huel RTD Packaging

-Huel RTD can be found at their website and in some stores (Sainsbury’s and Tesco) in the UK.
+Huel RTD can be found on their website and in some stores (Sainsbury’s and Tesco, for instance) in the UK.
 However, for the best prices is better to buy online.

-The Ready to Drink meal replacement can be bought 2 ways:
+The Ready to Drink meal replacement can be bought in 2 ways:

 - Single servings when ordering other Huel products.
 At checkout, you’ll be given the option to order single bottles, so that you can try them out without having to commit $90/£76.

-Otherwise, you can start with the variety pack, as show below:
+Otherwise, you can start with the variety pack, as shown below: